KamilOcean/content/files/en-us/web/javascript/reference/global_objects/string/length/index.md

 ### Assigning to length

-Because string is a primitive, attempting to assign a value to a string's `length` property has no observable effect, and will throw in [strict mode](/en-US/docs/Web/JavaScript/Reference/Strict_mode).
+Because string is a primitive, attempting to assign a value to a string's `length` property has no observable effect, and will throw an error in [strict mode](/en-US/docs/Web/JavaScript/Reference/Strict_mode).

 ```js
 const myString = "bluebells";